 In the more recent recall, Boston Scientific sent letters to doctors and patients, warning and advising that patients see their doctors as soon as possible.

 A medical device manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of any known risks associated with its products.
-If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the medical device, under a legal theory called "product liability."
+If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the medical device, under product liability law.

-If you or a loved one have been implanted with a Guidant defibrillator and are experiencing any unusual health problems or medical conditions, you should contact your doctor immediately.
+If you or a loved one have had a Guidant or other recalled defibrillator implanted and are experiencing any unusual health problems or medical conditions, you should contact your doctor immediately.
 You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by a Guidant defibrillator.